Before any minor works are carried out on or near the road you must get a licence from us

-The licence permits minor works such as tree works, installation of private street furniture, building/re-building boundary walls on or adjacent to the highway to be carried out with the approval of us as the Highway Authority.
-This licence can also be used to obtain permission to deposit building materials on the highway.
+The licence permits minor works, such as tree works, installation of private street furniture, building and re-building boundary walls on or near the highway to be carried out with our approval as the Highway Authority.
+This licence can also be used to get permission to deposit building materials on the highway.

 The licence is commonly referred to as a ‘Section 171’ and is issued under the Highways Act 1980 (Section 171) Road Traffic Regulations Act 1984 (Section 65) and Environment Protection Act 1980 (Section 34).

-If the highway has to be closed to traffic a separate application will have to be made which will take 3 months to process.
-You can find more information on Apply to close a road for street works
+If the highway has to be closed to traffic, a separate application must be made, which will take 3 months to process.

-A company or contractor may apply on behalf of the land or property owner, but the licence will remain in the possession of the land or property owner.
+A company or contractor can apply on behalf of the land or property owner, but the licence will remain in the possession of the land or property owner.

 How do I use it?